AugustusZ/plane-shooting/README.md

 # Plane Shooting

+> For Michael 🎂 Made by ❤️

+## How to Run the Game
+In Terminal,

+	cd /path/to/repo/
+	python .

+Then you choose a **Clearance Level** AKA **the size of game board** to start from.
+After that, all you need to do is to guess where the planes are and shoot them down!

 ## Game Scale
 The mapping between **the size of game board** and **the number of planes** in each round of game is as follows: